13 March 2026

 what's next

-The FWT Challenger is set to hold its fourth stop of the season at the 2026 Open Faces Obertauern Challenger by Orage from 21-24 of March.
+The FWT Challenger is set to hold its fourth stop of the season at the 2026 Open Faces Obertauern Challenger by Orage from March 21–24.
 With the season approaching its final stages, the fight for qualification is heating up!